gabejoseph/test_case/README.md

 The UI displays a simple directory of people.
 - On `/appWithoutSSRData`, you see a list of people fetched on the client.
-- On `/appWithSSRData`, you see the same list, but rendered server-side (SSR) for fast, SEO-friendly loads.
+- On `/appWithSSRData`, you see the same list, but rendered server-side (SSR).
 - Each person entry shows their name, email, address, and balance.

 ---